 Senior Center - A request has been made for \$10,000 to do a building assessment.
-Second floor is not accessible and neither is the basement.
-Mr. Cummings questioned whether this committee is advocating upgrading the building.
-He wasn't sure the design of the building would work for seniors.
+Second floor is not accessible.
+There seems to be a question about this committee is advocating upgrading the building.
 After discussion a motion was made by Carolyn Ness, seconded, and voted (3-1) to recommend \$6,000 be set aside for a study.
-Without information it would be difficult to make decisions on the future of the building.